TheRemote/Ubuntu-Server-raspi4-unofficial/README.md

 <strong>To download the prebuilt image go to the "Releases" section.</strong><br>
 <br>
 <strong>October 22nd 2019 - v13 Desktop Pre-Release</strong><br>
+-raspi-config tool is now included with the image for (testing only, don't use on critical fully set up images).
+You can use it to turn on i2c/spi/etc. File an issue if you find problems!<br>
+-vcgencmd tool (and other libraspberrypi-userland packages) are now included (older build, works for essentials such as vcgencmd measure_temp, vcgencmd get_config int, vcgencmd get_throttled, etc)<br>
+-Added 5Ghz WiFi band support (default regulatory domain US, change in /etc/default/crda if desired)<br>
 -Updated kernel to 4.19.80<br>
--Added 5Ghz WiFi support (default regulatory domain US, change in /etc/default/crda if desired)<br>
--Added raspi-config utility to image (not all functions tested yet, enabling i2c/spi works, test with caution and not on a fully setup image that you'll be sad if you break).
-File an issue if you find problems!<br>
--Added Raspberry Pi userland utilities such as vcgencmd (note: this is an older build and doesn't support some of the newest features, but it lets you do the essentials like measure_temp, get_config, etc.)<br>
 -Fixed sound artifacts when playing YouTube/videos in browser<br>
 <br>
 <strong>October 6th 2019 - v12 Desktop Pre-Release</strong><br>